jsbisht/aws-developer-associate/scaling.md

 ## Classic Load Balancer

 Introduced in 2009.
-Is not replaced by v2 ELB which is recommended at the moment.
+Is now replaced by v2 ELB which is recommended at the moment.

 - Classic Load Balancer can load balance between HTTP, HTTPS and other lower level protocols
 - Classic Load Balancer is not really layer 7 supporting.
 It lacks many feature.